mattermost/mmctl/docs/mmctl_user_change-password.rst

     Current password:
     New password:

-    # if you have system permissions, you can update the password with the already hashed new password
+    # if you have system permissions, you can update the password with the already hashed new
+    # password.
+The hashing method should be the same that the server uses internally
     $ mmctl user change-password john_doe --password HASHED_PASSWORD --hashed

 Options